Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 \subsubsection{Resonant leptogenesis}

-The standard temperature scale of thermal leptogenesis, $T \gtrsim 10^{10}~\text{GeV}$, can be significantly lowered by flavour effects.
-A much more dramatic effect occurs when mass differences between the heavy neutrinos are comparable to the heavy neutrino decay widths, a case referred to as resonant leptogenesis \cite{Pilaftsis:2003gt}.
-In this case leptogenesis temperatures of order TeV are possible which implies the intriguing possibility to test thermal leptogenesis at high-energy colliders \cite{Pilaftsis:2005rv}.
-Such models can be realized in extensions of the Standard Model where the quasi-degeneracy of the heavy neutrinos is a consequence of approximate symmetries, as for instance in supersymmetric models where soft supersymmetry breaking terms can be much smaller than the heavy neutrino mass terms (see, for example \cite{Chen:2004xy,DAmbrosio:2003nfv,Hambye:2004jf, Grossman:2003jv}).
+The standard temperature scale of thermal leptogenesis ($T \gtrsim 10^{10}~\text{GeV}$) can be significantly lowered by flavor effects.
+A much more dramatic effect occurs when mass differences between the heavy neutrinos are comparable to the heavy-neutrino decay widths, a case referred to as resonant leptogenesis \cite{Pilaftsis:2003gt}.
+In this case leptogenesis temperatures of the order of TeV are possible, which implies the possibility of testing thermal leptogenesis at high-energy colliders \cite{Pilaftsis:2005rv}.
+Such models can be realized in extensions of the standard model where the quasidegeneracy of the heavy neutrinos is a consequence of approximate symmetries, as in supersymmetric models, where soft supersymmetry breaking terms can be much smaller than the heavy-neutrino mass terms; see \citet*{DAmbrosio:2003nfv}, \citet{Grossman:2003jv}, \citet{Chen:2004xy}, and \citet*{Hambye:2004jf}.

-The formalism to treat this resonant regime has been developed in resummed perturbation theory \cite{Pilaftsis:2003gt}, on the basis of Kadanoff-Baym equations \cite{Garny:2011hg} and using a density matrix formalism \cite{Dev:2015dka} (for a review, see \cite{Dev:2017wwc}).
-In resummed perturbation theory one computes the decay rates of heavy neutrinos $N_\alpha$ to leptons $l$ and Higgs,
+The formalism to treat this resonant regime was developed in resummed perturbation theory \cite{Pilaftsis:2003gt}, on the basis of Kadanoff-Baym equations \citep*{Garny:2011hg}, and using a density matrix formalism \cite{Dev:2015dka}; for a review, see \citet{Dev:2017wwc}.
+In resummed perturbation theory one computes the decay rates of heavy neutrinos $N_\alpha$ to leptons $l$ and the Higgs boson,